ComGPT: Detecting Local Community Structure with Large Language Models: Introduction

-In this study, inspired by the success of Large Language Models (LLMs) in many fields \cite{Gu_Zhu_Zhu_Chen_Tang_Wang_2024,Zong_Krishnamachari_2024,Yang_Gan_Wang_Hu_Lu_Liu_Wang_2022}\cite{adhikari2020learning,ammanabrolu2021learning}\cite{wang2024can}, we explore an alternative approach based on LLMs, called ComGPT (GPT-guided seed expansion algorithm).
-ComGPT leverages LLMs to guide the local community detection process to alleviate the seed-dependent problem, community diffusion, and free rider effect.
-The one-question-one-answer modality of LLMs aligns well with the incremental nature of seed expansion algorithms.
-It bridges the current gap in LLMs applicability to the community detection domain.
+The above studies rely on predefined heuristic rules, which may fail to adapt to diverse structures across networks.
+Recently, Large Language Models (LLMs) have emerged as powerful reasoning engines \cite{ijcai2024-1,ijcai2024-2,ijcai2024-3,adhikari2020learning,ammanabrolu2021learning,wang2024can}.
+Unlike these heuristic-based approaches, LLMs do not rely on a fixed set of rules and can be prompted to reason about diverse network structures.
+Therefore, we explore a GPT-guided seed expansion approach based on LLMs, called ComGPT.
+ComGPT leverages LLMs to guide the detection of a local community.
+The one-question-one-answer modality of LLMs aligns well with the incremental nature of seed expansion algorithms, making it naturally suitable for this task.
+This approach bridges the current gap in LLMs applicability to the community detection domain.

-Specifically, we leverage LLMs to select nodes to join the community instead of the scoring function commonly used in seed expansion algorithms.
-However, the application of LLMs to select nodes faces the following challenges: 1) Lack of graph encoding methods for providing LLMs with sufficient community-related graph information.
-To address this, we improve the graph encoding method, called Incident \cite{fatemi2023talk}, by incorporating community information.
-2) Lack of domain knowledge for LLMs in dealing with local community detection.
+Specifically, we leverage LLMs to select nodes to join the community instead of the scoring function used in seed expansion algorithms.
+However, the application of LLMs to select nodes faces the following challenges: \begin{enumerate} \item Lack of graph encoding methods for providing LLMs with sufficient community-related graph information.
+To address this, we propose ComIncident (Community-Enriched Incident), a variant of the graph encoding method Incident \cite{fatemi2023talk}, which incorporates community information.

+\item Lack of domain knowledge for LLMs in dealing with local community detection.
 It limits the capabilities of LLMs.
 To address this, we design prompts to assist LLMs in understanding community definitions and how to select nodes.

-Additionally, LLMs receive only a partial network as input, not the entire network, to minimize costs by reducing the number of tokens processed.
+\item Token count constraints.
+To address this, LLMs receive only a partial network as input, not the entire network, to minimize costs by reducing the number of tokens processed. \end{enumerate}

 Our contributions are summarized as follows: